The Children of The Earl and Countess of Wessex

 - Jeanye Erwin, Sophie’s former flat-mate

 - Tom Hill

-James has joined his parents on the balcony following the Trooping the Colour ceremonies for the last several years, and is often photographed with the family at more informal events, such as the Windsor Horse Show, and while attending church on the Sandringham Estate.
+James has joined his parents on the balcony following the Trooping the Colour ceremonies and is often photographed with the family at more informal events, such as the Windsor Horse Show, and while attending church on the Sandringham Estate.

 Read more about your favorite royals here!